smoothSpikes/alx-system_engineering-devops/0x00-shell_basics/README.md

 *Task 7*

 I used mkdir -p to create a directory in a chosen path

+*Task 8*

+I used mv to move the file